zyang101/SPG_ATM_Machine/README.md

 **Installing and Setup:**

 1. cd into the base directory ~/SPG_ATM_Machine/
+2. Install SQLite
-2. Run "go mod tidy" to install all the dependencies.
+3. Run "go mod tidy" to install all the dependencie
-3. Run "go run main" to start program and initialize db if it doesn't exist.
+4. Run "go run main" to start program and initialize db if it doesn't exist.
-4. (Optional) Download an extension to view SQLite databases for easier data visualization.
+5. (Optional) Download an extension to view SQLite databases for easier data visualization.

 **Login Directions:**